Netflix's Ted Bundy Documentary Is Made To Give You Chills

 It's truly the year of Ted Bundy, as Extremely Wicked, Shockingly Evil and Vile, a feature film about Bundy starring Zac Efron, is due to premiere at Sundance Film Festival.
 The movie will also be directed by Berlinger.

-Conversations With a Killer: The Ted Bundy Tapes, will be available on the 24th January - the 30th anniversary of Ted Bundy's execution.
+Conversations With a Killer: The Ted Bundy Tapes, will be available on on January 24, the 30th anniversary of Ted Bundy's execution.

 Advertisement